meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the request does not contain any filters and they are mandatory.
+This error occurs when a task date filter contains an invalid value.

 ### Error Definition